Bankrupting DoS Attackers

+We now illustrate the execution of our zero-latency and asynchronous algorithms under Poisson arrivals, using our first estimator (Section \ref{s:PoissonEstimator}); results are similar for our other two estimators.

-We give example scenarios for both algorithms, starting with \Linear.
-First, suppose the estimator is perfectly accurate.
-Then, $\hat{g}(\intvl)$ is $0$ for during an iteration before a good job arrives.
+{\bf Zero-Latency.} First, suppose the estimator is perfectly accurate.
+Then, $\hat{g}(\intvl)$ is $0$ during an iteration until a good job arrives.
 Once a good job arrives, $\hat{g}(\intvl)$ increases from $0$ to $1$, and a new iteration begins, starting with this new good job.
-The value $\thresh$ is set back to $1$, and the good job pays a RB-cost of $1$.
+The value $\thresh$ is set back to $1$, and the good job pays a fee of $1$.
 Then, the cost of each good job is $1$ and the cost of each bad job is the number of bad jobs received since the last good job was received.
-Note that there are exactly $g$ iterations.
-If $b$ bad jobs are submitted, the adversary's costs are minimized when the bad jobs are evenly spread over the iterations, so the cost for the adversary's jobs range from $1$ to $b/g$ in each of the $g$ iterations, for a total cost of $B=\Theta(b^2/g)$.
+There are exactly $g$ iterations.
+If $b$ bad jobs are submitted, the adversary's costs are minimized when the bad jobs are evenly spread over the iterations, so the cost for each bad job ranges from $1$ to $b/g$ in each of the $g$ iterations, for a total cost of $B=\Theta(b^2/g)$.

-Now, consider the special case where the arrival of jobs is a Poisson process with parameter $\lambda$, and we use the example estimator from Section~\ref{s:estimator}.
+Now, consider the special case where the arrival of good jobs is a Poisson process with parameter $\lambda$, and we use the example estimator from Section~\ref{s:PoissonEstimator}.
 Figure~\ref{f:estimator-example} illustrates this scenario.
 Here, iterations are demarcated by multiples of $1/\lambda$ and \thresh is reset to $1$ at the end of each iteration.
 Many bad jobs may be present over these iterations, and there may be more than $1$ good job per iteration (as depicted).